-Contractually, we could not redeem the 2027 Notes prior to February 20, 2024.
 We may redeem for cash all or any portion of the 2027 Notes, at our option, on or after February 20, 2024 if the last reported sale price of our common stock has been at least 130% of the conversion price then in effect for at least 20 trading days (whether or not consecutive) during any 30 consecutive trading day period (including the last trading day of such period) ending on, and including, the trading day immediately preceding the date on which we provide notice of redemption at a redemption price equal to 100% of the principal amount of the 2027 Notes to be redeemed, plus any accrued and unpaid interest to, but excluding, the redemption date.
-This threshold to redeem had not been met as of March 31, 2024.
+The threshold to redeem has not been met as of June 30, 2024.
 No sinking fund is provided for the 2027 Notes.